Enterprise Systems Information Architecture Platform Design

 Ticketing integration workflow

-- The ticket is converted into an evidence record — ticket status is reflected in the platform
+• The ticket is converted into an evidence record to reflect its status in the platform

 This connected operational systems directly into the compliance workflow, reducing duplication and improving traceability.